ThomasCurran2/Facial-Recognition-Security-App/README.md

 ## **License**

-Commercile is released under the MIT License.
+Facial-Recognition-Security-App is released under the MIT License.
 See the **[MIT licensing page](https://tlo.mit.edu/understand-ip/exploring-mit-open-source-license-comprehensive-guide)** for details.

 ## **Authors and Acknowledgment**